sonic-net/DASH/documentation/dataplane/dash-byo-data-plane-app.md

 ### 2.1.
 DASH management role and system overview

-With BYO data plane app, from our customer's prespective, we will have 2 sources to program the ASIC, such as creating match stage entries or managing flow entries:
+With BYO data plane app, from our customer's perspective, we will have 2 sources to program the ASIC, such as creating match stage entries or managing flow entries:

 1. DASH users can explicitly program the ASIC via DASH SAI API proxy.
 A typical scenario is programming a new SDN policy.
 2. BYO data plane app can also program the ASIC.
 A typical scenario is creating flow entries.

 Even further, these 2 sources sometimes might need to work together in certain scenarios.
-For example, when a VNET mapping is updated, we need to update the VNET mapping entry as well as trigging flow resimulation to update all the flow entries that are related to this VNET mapping.
+For example, when a VNET mapping is updated, we need to update the VNET mapping entry as well as triggering flow resimulation to update all the flow entries that are related to this VNET mapping.

 Hence we need a design to avoid the same set of SAI APIs being called in 2 different processes accidentally and causing problems, such as managing the stage entries, as the last caller will overwrite the ASIC state without any synchronization and knowledge from the other side.

 To solve this problem, we are introducing 2 roles in DASH:

-- Controller, which is responsible for initializing the ASIC and envirnoments.
+- Controller, which is responsible for initializing the ASIC and environments.
 - Worker, which is responsible for processing the packets of new flows, programming the match stage entries, managing the flows and more.

 At a high level, the system architecture will be look like below: